openxla/stablehlo/docs/spec.md

 [broadcast_in_dim](https://github.com/openxla/stablehlo/blob/main/docs/spec.md#broadcast_in_dim)
 op, but the result shape is specified dynamically via `output_dimensions`.

-Op also accepts optional attributes to express static knowledge about the expanding behavior of dimensions.
+Op also accepts optional attributes `known_expanding_dimensions`, `known_non_expanding_dimensions` to express static knowledge about the expanding behavior of dimensions.
 If not specified, all dimensions are assumed to be possibly expanding.
-The sets of dimensions that are known to be expanding and the set of dimensions that are known to be non-expanding must be disjoint and they must be a subset of the operand's dimensions.

 #### Inputs